TabbyML/tabby/README.md

 docker build -t opennmt/ctranslate2:latest-ubuntu18 -f docker/Dockerfile.ubuntu .
 ```

+When building GPU images, the CUDA version can be selected with `--build-arg CUDA_VERSION=10.2`.

 See the `docker/` directory for available images.

 ### Binaries (Ubuntu)

-This minimal installation only enables CPU execution.
-For GPU support, see how the [GPU Dockerfile](docker/Dockerfile.ubuntu-gpu) is defined.
+This minimal installation only enables CPU execution with Intel MKL.
+For more advanced usages and GPU support, see how the [Ubuntu GPU Dockerfile](docker/Dockerfile.ubuntu-gpu) is defined.

 #### Install Intel MKL